-- Print a network configuration page, see the manual explaining the network functions provided by the supplier. - Verify that the port number set for the IPDS port matches the port number specified in the Port number parameter in the printer inventory.
+- Print a network configuration page, see General Setting Guide. - Verify that the port number set for the IPDS port matches the port number specified in the Port number parameter in the printer inventory.
 You can use Web Image Monitor to view or change the IPDS port number.